Anton Hekking

-Johannes Francis Anton Hekking (7 September 1856 – 18 November 1935) was a Netherlands-born cellist and teacher.
+Johannes Francis Anton Hekking (7 September 1856 – 18 November 1935) was a Dutch cellist and teacher.

 Education

 Anton Hekking was born in The Hague on 7 September 1856, to a musical family that also produced other notable cellists, including André Hekking (1866–1925) and Gérard Hekking (1879–1942), both of whom made their careers chiefly in France.
 (Note: There is confusion in the sources about the family tree: some state that André Hekking was Anton's brother and Gérard Hekking was his cousin, while others state that André was Anton's cousin and Gérard was his nephew.)
 Anton was taught first by his father, Gerard Hekking, who was himself a musician, and then, starting at age 12, by Joseph Giese (1821–1903) at the Hague Conservatory.
 At the age of 16 he became the principal cellist of the Utrecht orchestra.
 A few years later he moved to Paris to study with cellists Pierre Chevillard and Léon Jacquard at the Paris Conservatoire, where he won the premier prix for cello in 1878.